This Best EVER Banana Bread recipe is the only one you will ever need! It’s easy, flavorful, and will quickly become your new favorite.

 It can easily be enjoyed in place of dessert or for breakfast.
 It also makes a great snack between meals.

-I dubbed today’s recipe as the best ever banana bread recipe because it is absolute the most delicious bread you will ever taste.
+I dubbed today’s recipe as the best ever banana bread recipe because it is absolutely the most delicious bread you will ever taste.
 Why is this banana bread is so incredible?

 To begin with, it contains 4 large bananas.
 As if that isn’t enough to make the bread flavorful, I went and roasted them.
 That made the bread more flavorful and naturally sweet!